KUJP-code/KU-wiki/src/content/docs/materials/ss_features.md

 #### Questions

 1. What exactly are these?
 Looks like charges that fall into categories from the line items above, but only some of them?
+   - Seems to be a list of all the individual billed amounts, full list of items sold and contract courses
 2. What's the 月別設定 option on the form for?
 Is it used?
+   - Not answered

 ### Teaching Materials